cmallwitz/Financials-Extension/README.md

 Codes 21 and 90 stand for "last price" and "close" (see below), respectively.
 Only Yahoo has historic data available.

-There is a file **examples.ods** in the Release area too with usage examples and possible arguments to functions.
+There is a file **examples.ods** in the same Release area with usage examples and possible arguments to functions.

 You have to check the respective websites to work out what symbol is the right one for you.
 Make sure today or the date